zerkman/zzlib/README.md

 ## Usage

-There are two ways of using the library.
-You can either stream the input from a file, or read it from a string.
+There are various ways of using the library.

-### Stream from a gzip file
+### Stream from a GZIP file

 ```
 -- import the zzlib library